vetedde/proj_news_viz/nlp/ner/README.md

-in this this folder we extract names
+Extracting names

 by @marishadorosh:
-* extracting_NER.ipynb - how create extraction
+* extracting_NER.ipynb - how to create extraction

 by @vtrokhymenko:
-* cleaned_names.ipynb - how extracted complete names
+* cleaned_names.ipynb - how names was extracted
 * cleaned_names_rd.ipynb - r&d extraction (don't use in prod)
-* cleanedNames.py - the main file which u can use for u using flashtext like this
+* cleanedNames.py - the main file which u can use for using flashtext like this

 ```
 from cleanedNames import KeyProc